CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: NUMERICAL ANALYSIS

+The main simulation parameters are listed in Table \ref{Simulation}.
 For the proposed LQTN-based CSI map, a historical CSI dataset with 50,000 randomly sampled user geolocations is first generated in Vienna 5G system-level simulator, as the labeled training dataset.
 Another 5,000 randomly generated user geolocations are used as test data to evaluate the CSI prediction accuracy and MIMO transmission performance in Vienna 5G system-level simulator.
 In practical deployment, such historical CSI samples can be collected from current BS services at different geolocations.
 Moreover, users can periodically feedback CSI to the control BS, and these measurements are aggregated by the edge cloud as training data for the CSI prediction.
 By periodically refreshing and retraining the CaFTRA model with newly collected CSI samples, the system can effectively mitigate the risk of CSI staleness and maintain robustness against environment changes or CSI aging.

 Fig. \ref{fig:heatCSI} (a)-(d) illustrates the heatmaps of historical CSI parameters, namely RI, CQI 1, CQI 2, and PMI, coming from the training dataset consisting of 50,000 geolocations.
 Since CSI is essentially a quantized representation of MIMO transmission channel quality ranging from poor to good, these heatmaps provide an intuitive view of the spatial distribution of different CSI.
 It can be observed that CSI varies gradually with respect to geolocations, leveraging user geolocation as the basis for CSI prediction is feasible and necessary.
 Moreover, each CSI tends to form distinct regional patterns across the coverage area rather than fluctuating sharply on a fine-grained scale.
 This indicates that the CSI parameters are relatively insensitive to small prediction error of user precise geolocation, and instead exhibit more regionally consistent behaviors.